rosswhitehouse/rosswhitehouse.com/src/markdown/homepage/about.md

 I work for [_Hotjar_](https://hotjar.com), we make awesome free web analytics tools and have a world-class support team (not-so-humble brag).
 I'm responsible for making internal tools and debugging users' websites.
 We're an innovative, progressive, remote-first team that has some crazy perks.
 [We're always hiring](https://hotjar.com/careers).

+I'm also a volunteer, mentor and instructor at [_BlackCodHer_](https://blackcodher.com/), a programme teaching young, unemployed or low-income black women to code.

 If you need any work doing, you're looking for tech speakers or you're hosting a local web meet-up, _please get in touch with me_!